OlivierNicole/RFCs/rfcs/simd.md

 Within a function, all SIMD vectors live in floating-point registers or 16-byte aligned stack slots.

-Since mainline OCaml does not have unboxed types, SIMD vectors are boxed.
+Since OCaml does not have unboxed types, SIMD vectors are boxed.
 When passed to a non-inlined function, they will be copied to a heap-allocated (abstract) block.
 Boxed vectors are not necessarily aligned, so will generate unaligned load/store instructions.

 ## Intrinsics